singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 We now  know  that we can  time  30 minutes using a single rope.
 This also means that we can  remove 30 minutes of burning time from the second rope, by lighting rope 1 on both ends and rope 2 on just one end.

-*Rule 3:* If rope 1 takes x minutes to burn and rope 2 takes y minutes, we can turn  rope 2 into a rope that takes (y-x) minutes or (y- x/2) minutes.
+*Rule 3:* If rope 1 takes x minutes to burn and rope 2 takes y minutes, we can turn  rope 2 into a rope that takes (y - x) minutes or (y - x/2) minutes.

 Now, let's piece all of these together.
 We can turn rope 2 into a rope with 30 minutes of burn time.
 If we then light rope 2 on the  other end (see rule 2), rope 2 will be done after  15 minutes.